LucMc/SACLA/README.md

 # Efficient Neural Lyapunov Function Approximation with Reinforcement Learning

+# NOTE: This repository has been moved to: https://github.com/CAV-Research-Lab/SACLA

 Installation instructions
 1. clone this github repository
 2. Install requirements via `pip install -e .` when in the root folder.
 This will install all the requirements to build the prob_lyap package from the `pyproject.toml` file.